mayankrastogi02/cpen321-study-wimme/documentation/M3_Requirements_and_Design.md

 1. **Real-time Updates**
    - **Description**: The system must update session information and notifications within 5 seconds.
-   - **Justification**: Critical for maintaining accurate session information and coordination.
+   - **Justification**: This is critical for maintaining accurate session information and participant coordination.
 2. **Location Accuracy**
    - **Description**: The system must maintain location accuracy within 10 meters for session locations.
-   - **Justification**: Essential for students to find study locations efficiently.
+   - **Justification**: This is essential for students to find study locations efficiently.

 ## 4. Design Specification